ossec/ossec-docs/docs/faq/syscheck.rst

         # /var/ossec/bin/agent_control -r -a
         # /var/ossec/bin/agent_control -r -u <agent_id>

-    For more infomation see the :ref:`agent_control` documentation.
+    For more information see the :ref:`agent_control` documentation.

 How to tell syscheck not to scan the system when OSSEC starts?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^